 Blending whisky is a science.
-Most distilleries will employ a highly trained master blender who will know the taste of every batch of whisky maturing intimately.
-They are able to select for blending the right batch of whisky to give the required characteristics
+Most distilleries employ a highly trained 'master blender' who will know the taste and flavour profile of every batch of whisky intimately.
+They are able to select for blending the right casks of whisky to give the required characteristics.

-Some of the most famous whiskies in the world are blends, such as the Johnnie Walker range from Scotland and the Jameson range from Ireland.
+Some of the most famous whiskies and whisky brands in the world are blends.
+These include such heavyweights as the Johnnie Walker and Chivas Regal ranges from Scotland and the Jameson range from Ireland.
 Blends are traditionally used in bars and pubs for cocktails or mixing with soft drinks.
 This is partly because they are cheaper than single malts and partly because the subtle flavours of a single malt can be masked by a mixer.

 Blended whisky

 Blended whiskies are produced by mixing different types of whisky together.
-These whiskies can be single malts (made from barley) or other whiskies that are made using alternative grains or neutral spirit.
-They may come from more than one distillery.
-Whiskies are blended together to create a smoother and more complex drink, with each whisky bringing its own characteristics to the blend.
-Grain whisky and neutral spirits are much cheaper to produce than single malts, as the raw materials are more readily available and less expensive than barley.
-They are traditionally used in blends so that the final product will cost less to the consumer.
+These whiskies can be single malts (made from 100% malted barley) and other whiskies that are made using alternative grains (most commonly wheat).
+These often come from more than one distillery and are of differing ages.
+The whiskies are blended together to create a smoother, more complex drink with each part bringing its own characteristics to the blend.
+Each brand has its own distinct and traditional recipe that is adherred to.
+Some blended whisky can contain over 50 different single malt and grain whiskies combined together.

 Vatted whisky